 Ask yourself these questions:

-Do I need large amount with low interest?
+2. Do I need large amounts with low interest?

 Most lenders check 3–12 months of bank transactions.